alexstandiford/easy-beer-lister/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BrewBuddy makes it easier for brewers, and bars to manage their beer information.
+Brew Buddy makes it easier for brewers, and bars to manage their beer information.
 Sort beers on your website, and create print-friendly menus.

 == Description ==

-BrewBuddy is a beer management plugin that allows users to add beers to the site.
-Once the beers are added, pages are automatically populated much like blog posts are.
-Beers can be viewed by style, availability, what's on tap, and pairings.
-Once beers are added, custom print-friendly beer menus can be made and printed, using a multitude of filtering and sorting options to make creating a menu fast and easy.
-Update what's on tap in less places with BrewBuddy.

-= Features =
+## Features ##
 * Special Beer Post Type separates your beers from blog posts, and pages.
 * Sort your beers by availaiblity, food pairings, custom tags, and beer style.
 * Special fields for ABV, OG, IBU, untappd URL, and video.